Creative practice

 Some distinctions worth making

-A lot of what exists in this space is either therapy-adjacent, self-help, or productivity culture with a different coat of paint.
+A lot of what exists in this space is therapy-adjacent, self-help, or productivity culture with a different coat of paint.
 This is none of those things.

 - Not therapy or therapeutic in intent